asimwe1/rust_chatapp/site/guide/7-fairings.md

 ## Ad-Hoc Fairings

-For simple occasions, implementing the `Fairing` trait can be cumbersome.
+For simpler cases, implementing the `Fairing` trait can be cumbersome.
 This is why Rocket provides the [`AdHoc`] type, which creates a fairing from a simple function or closure.
-Using the `AdHoc` type is easy: simply call the `on_ignite`, `on_liftoff`, `on_request`, or `on_response` constructors on `AdHoc` to create an `AdHoc` structure from a function or closure.
+Using the `AdHoc` type is easy: simply call the `on_ignite`, `on_liftoff`, `on_request`, `on_response`, or `on_shutdown` constructors on `AdHoc` to create a fairing from a function or closure.

 As an example, the code below creates a `Rocket` instance with two attached ad-hoc fairings.
-The first, a liftoff fairing named "Liftoff Printer", simply prints a message indicating that the application has launched.
+The first, a liftoff fairing named "Liftoff Printer", prints a message indicating that the application has launched.
 The second named "Put Rewriter", a request fairing, rewrites the method of all requests to be `PUT`.

 ```rust
 use rocket::fairing::AdHoc;